ulfha881/App-based-COVID-19-syndromic-surveillance-and-prediction-of-hospital-admissions-The-COVID-Symptom-S/README.md

 The codes have been run on CentOS Linux 7 (Core).
 The softwares used are R 3.6.1 and Stata/MP 15.1.
 Note that a number of R libraries have to be imported, for example data.table, haven, lubridate.
 The libraries required are stated in the header of each individual code.

 The full code with the full dataset is preferably run on a node of 256 GB, and requires one or two days.
-The mock datasets should be possible to run in a couple of hours.
+The mock datasets should have an expected running time of a couple of hours.